 Just like in the United States, the housing market internationally, for the most part has been upended by COVID-19.
-The U.K. real estate market and your Housing Options may not be the same one you were looking into over a year ago when you were first considering moving abroad.
+The UK real estate market and your Housing Options may not be the same one you were looking into over a year ago when you were first considering moving to the UK.

 Mainly, you want to do your research so that you aren’t surprised, and don’t find yourself unprepared late into the moving process.
 Get a good understanding of what an appropriate housing budget may be and set your expectations accordingly as you search for accommodations.

 Average house price in the UK: $280,835; Average apartment price in the UK: $244,747

 Cheapest place to buy a house in the UK: Newcastle-under-Lyme (average price £62,519)